Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Introduction

 \section{Introduction}

 A hallmark of human intelligence is that they can solve novel problems by drawing analogy from relevant past experiences, a concept known as \emph{analogical reasoning} in cognitive science \citep{vosniadou1989similarity}.
-As indicated by the name, recalling previously acquired \emph{relevant} experiences can facilitate humans to \emph{better} tackle new tasks, whereas irrelevant ones are rarely beneficial and can even be distracting \cite{Ramachandran89}.
+As indicated by the name, recalling previously acquired \emph{relevant} experiences can facilitate humans to \emph{better} tackle new tasks, whereas irrelevant ones are rarely beneficial and can even be distracting \cite{Gentner12Analogical}.
 For instance, when faced with a novel math problem about determinants (\eg\ calculating the value of a given fourth-order determinant), humans can resolve this by reflecting upon the methodology employed to ascertain the value of a third-order determinant, whereas biological knowledge (\eg\ how the human body regulates its temperature) can generally be considered irrelevant.

-With the recent advancements in scaling up model size and data, LLMs have demonstrated impressive zero-shot and few-shot performance across various reasoning tasks, especially, through advanced prompting methods like chain-of-thought or CoT \citep{cot_wei}.
-Compared to common approaches such as zero or few-shot CoT \citep{zhou2022least,kojima2022large,cot_wei_sc}, recent work claims that LLMs are able to self-generate examples relevant to the query as context to better solve new problems \citep{webb2023emergent,yasunaga2024large}; see \Cref{fig:analogicalprompt} for an example.
+With the recent advancements in scaling up model size and data, LLMs have demonstrated impressive zero-shot and few-shot performance across various reasoning tasks, especially, through advanced prompting methods like chain-of-thought (CoT) \citep{cot_wei}.
+Compared to common approaches such as zero or few-shot CoT \citep{zhou2022least,kojima2022large,zhang2022automatic}, \citet{yasunaga2024large} introduce LLM analogical reasoning, \ie\ LLMs self-generate examples relevant to the query as context to better solve new problems; see \Cref{fig:analogicalprompt} for an example.
 However, it remains unclear whether relevance is the key to eliciting such capability in LLMs.
+While several studies explore the influence of the relevance of demonstrations in in-context learning (ICL) and CoT \citep{liu-etal-2022-makes,kim2022self,lyu-etal-2023-z,chen-etal-2023-self,yang2023auto,wang-etal-2023-towards,alkhamissi-etal-2023-opt,yasunaga2024large,luo2024let}, none of them investigate whether self-generated relevant examples consistently outperform irrelevant ones in LLM analogical reasoning.

 In this paper, to systematically assess the capability of LLMs to perform analogical reasoning, we conduct a series of ablation experiments on a variety of reasoning tasks including problems from GSM8K \citep{cobbe2021training}, MATH \citep{hendrycks2021measuring}, and BIG-Bench Hard (BBH) \citep{suzgun2022challenging}.
+Furthermore, we evaluate the generalizability of our findings to other reasoning tasks, \eg\ GPQA \citep{rein2024gpqa}, in Section~\ref{sec:general_diff_tasks}.
 With extensive experiments, we aim to address the following two research questions:

 \begin{itemize}[leftmargin=*,topsep=4pt,itemsep=2pt,parsep=2pt] \item \textbf{Q1.} Are self-generated \emph{relevant} examples more beneficial to LLMs than \emph{random} ones? \item \textbf{Q2.} {If not, what is the pivotal factor for LLMs' performance in analogical reasoning?} \end{itemize}